Scattered to gregarious among needles under

 coastal scrub of Juniperus communis.
 Occasionally solitarily on

 small Juniperus twigs.
 Also recorded from alpine Salix scrub.
 Late autumn.
 Rare or possibly overlooked.
-So far only recorded from Greenland and Norway.
+So far only recorded from Greenland, Norway, Sweden and Spain (Cifuentes et al. 2024).

 Pileus 6-12(-21) mm across,